baharev/sdopt-tearing/docs/index.rst

 :mod:`fmux_creator` modules for details. **The demo application takes the flattened model as input.** The `OpenModelica Compiler
 <https://openmodelica.org/openmodelicaworld/tools>`_ can also emit the necessary
-XML file, see under *Export > Export XML* in OMEdit.
+XML file, see under *Export > Export XML* in OMEdit; unfortunately, it is unclear how to disable alias variable elimination and tearing in this compiler.

 --------------------------------------------------------------------------------